huahaiy/talks/conj2018/PITCHME.md

 ---

-### Two Roads to Integrate Symbolic with Sub-symbolic

-- Extract symbols out of sub-symbolic, then put symbols back to sub-symbolic
-  - Mimic nature
-  - Not yet practical

-- Symbolic + sub-symbolic
-  - Engineer's method
-  - Practical today

----

-### Build a Conversational Agent Platform

-- It is easy to pass Turing Test: been done in 70s'
-  - Parry
-- It is harder to build **useful** conversational agents

----

-### Weakness of Data Driven Conversational Systems
+### Weaknesses of Data Driven vs Symbolic Systems

+@snap[west]
 - Easy to defeat/abuse by adversaries
   - Tay
 - Hard to debug and bend it to the creator's will
 - By design, unlikely to be fixable

----

-### Weakness of Symbolic Conversational Systems
+@snapend

+@snap[east]
 - Easy to build rigid/brittle systems
 - Hard to develop, for it is hard for human to think like machines
 - Fixable with *enough* human efforts
+@snapend

+---
+### Two Roads to Integrate Symbolic with Sub-symbolic

+1. Extract symbols out of sub-symbolic, then put symbols back
+  - Mimic nature
+  - Not yet practical

+2. Symbolic + sub-symbolic
+  - Engineer's method
+  - Practical today

 ---